Lance's deep TD pass leads 49ers to 28-21 win over Packers

 INJURIES

-San Francisco rookie DE Drake Jackson (shoulder) and Green Bay LB Tipa Galeai (shoulder) both got hurt in the first half. ...
-Niners CB Dontae Johnson (rubs) got hurt in the fourth quarter.
+San Francisco rookie DE Drake Jackson (shoulder) and Dontae Johnson (ribs) left the game.
+Green Bay LB Tipa Galeai (shoulder) and S Dallin Leavitt also got hurt. ...
+Shanahan said CB Charvarius Ward (groin) and Elijah Mitchell (hamstring) have soft tissue injuries and won't be available next week.

 UP NEXT